-Ependymoma is a type of glioma (a brain tumour arising from glial cells) most commonly found in children.
-The majority of childhood ependymomas (around 60-70%) are located in the 'posterior fossa' which is a small space in the lower part of the skull, containing the hindbrain.
+Around 60-70% of childhood ependymomas are located in the 'posterior fossa' which is a small space in the lower part of the skull, containing the hindbrain.
+They develop from ependymal cells that produce two-thirds of the cerebrospinal fluid (CSF) that surrounds, protects and nourishes the brain.

 Our FREE Brain Tumour Information Pack has been designed to help you through this difficult time, to guide you through the healthcare system, answer your questions, and reassure you that you're not alone so that you feel confident when discussing treatment and care options with your medical team.